MapleScotDevelopment/PigPens/README.md

 These are the click sound when pressing buttons and the audience cheering sound.
 All other sounds where freely available and I have modified them to fit the game.

 The game depends on the DOTween and TextMeshPro unity assets which are freely available on the asset store.

+### How to Play

+It is a simple game aimed at children from 4 years and up.

+See the maple.scot website for how to make your own Pig Pens physical board game to play at home.

+The video game is mostly the same as the physical game.

+#### Rules
+Each Player picks a colour of Piggy and is given

+* 6 piggies for a 2 player game
+* 5 piggies for a 3 player game
+* 4 piggies for a 4 player game

+Play starts with the Pink pig and moves clockwise

+Each player takes a turn going to the barn to get a fence piece.
+Spin the spinner to find out what you get from the barn.

+* 1 Fence piece - Take a fence piece and place it on the board at the edge of a square
+* 2 Fence pieces - Take 2 fence pieces and place them on the board at the edges of squares
+* Bad Piggy - The bad piggy runs away - miss this turn

+Closing a pen - If you can place a fence piece to finish a square then you win that square - 1 of your piggies will jump in that square and OINK with satisfaction!

+The winner is the first player to pen all of their piggies.

+#### Strategy
+It's a good idea not to give pens away.
+Try to place your fences so that the next player can't steal a pen from you.

+It's a good lesson for young children to learn